 The Jay Roberts’ site was so steep that at first, there was no road built up the hillside from Sand Point Way NE.
-Access to the houses was from the north, NE 95th Street, then via 45th Ave NE southward into the new development.
+Access to the houses was from the east side along NE 95th Street, then via 45th Ave NE, then southward into the new development.
 Roberts gave the names Inverness Drive and Paisley Drive to the development’s two major connecting roadways.
 These two names referred to places near Glasgow, Scotland and were meant to convey the idea of castle-like estate properties on a high vantage point.
 Jay Roberts moved into one of the first new houses at 4837 NE 85th Street.